Earl Shilton: Grandmesnil

 Following the Norman Conquest William besieged and captured the city of Leicester in 1068, about two years after the Battle of Hastings.
 William handed the government of Leicester over to Hugh de Grandmesnil, one of the Norman adventurers.
-He also gave De Grandmesnil 100 manors for his services, sixty-five of them in Leicestershire, including Earl Shilton.
-He was appointed sheriff of the county of Leicester and Governor of Hampshire.
+He also gave de Grandmesnil 100 manors for his services, 65 of them in Leicestershire, including Earl Shilton.
+He was appointed sheriff of the county of Leicester.
 He married Adeliza, daughter of Ivo, Count of Beaumont-sur-l'Oise.
 Hugh de Grandmesnil and his wife, who died in 1087, had five sons and as many daughters together.

 Domesday Survey, 1086

 Earl Shilton, like many English villages, first appears in recorded history in the Domesday Book of 1086, the first complete tax record for the whole of England.
 One of the parcels of land granted to Hugh de Grandmesnil by William the Conqueror was the village of Scheltone, now known as Earl Shilton.
 The village measured some 500 acre.
 The village boasted 3 ploughs, with 1 serf and 4 sokemen.
 Sokemen were the highest class of free peasants, a lower aristocracy, and were thought to be the descendants of the Danes who settled in the East Midlands.
 The village also had a priest, 10 villeins and 5 bordars.
 Villeins and bordars were below sokemen and tied to the land.
 Villeins often held between 30 and 100 acre, while bordars were of a lower standing and usually had a smallholding.

 Attached to the village of Sheltone were 12 acre of meadow and a mill of 16 pence (£0.07) value, with woodland 8 furlong in length and 3 broad valued at 70 shillings (£3.50).
-Following the Norman invasion there must have been some inflation as during the time of Edward the Confessor Sheltone's woodland was valued at 5 shillings (£0.25).
+Following the Norman Conquest there must have been some inflation as during the time of Edward the Confessor Sheltone's woodland was valued at 5 shillings (£0.25).
 The population of the village would have been 75 to 80 people.

 The fields of Earl Shilton manor were open spaces divided into long narrow strips.
 Only the fields being grazed by cattle were fenced.
 The others were open and were identifiable as separate fields only by the crops which they bore.
 The unusual detail was that the single crop in each field was separately farmed - in individual strips - by peasant families of the local village.